samsheff/Sorting-Hat/README.md

-# Captain Crunch
+# Sorting Hat
-A web app for testing Crunch texture compression and comparing results
+A web app for sorting images to create deep learning training sets

 ## Install and Run
 Simply run: